Framartin/spatial-pred-R/GSoC organization/README.md

 * How we ensure that the order of the spatial units in listw is the same than newdata?
   + see all methods for creating listw objects.
 * Is it possible to reorder spatial unit in a listw object?
 If not, I think we can work with only W in SparseMatrix, but it will imply modifications.
   + Easy solution: convert to Sparse Matrix and subset&order.
 But not efficient.
-For other solution: see spChk option and functions of spChkOption.R
+For other solution: see spChk option and functions of spChkOption.R (e.g chkIDs())
 * No Trend-Signal decomposition for the SAC model?
   + No
 * What is aliased coef?